cdwr/simpleFileSystem/README.md

 [![Product Name Screen Shot][product-screenshot]](https://github.com/cdwr/FSProject)

 This is a filesystem built from scratch, inspired by the EXT2 filesystem architecture.
-It's fully functionally functional, and includes a linux like command utility, with all basic filesystem commands implemented.
-With the addition of a bootloader, it could function as an independent operating system.
+It's fully functionally functional, and includes a linux-like filesystem management command tool, with all basic filesystem commands implemented.
+With the addition of a bootloader and kernel, it could function as an independent operating system.
 Disks created can be mounted using the prebuilt command line, or can be mounted from any current linux distribution.

 ### Built With